-The Attendance Officer has the responsibility for ensuring that all of the attendance data is accurately recorded on SIMS.
+The Attendance Officer has the responsibility for ensuring that all of the attendance data is accurately recorded on the SIMs attendance software.
 Regular meetings are held with the Educational Welfare Officer to discuss all attendance concerns and appropriate actions are taken following these meetings, such as letters sent to parents or meetings arranged to discuss attendance concerns.